PowerShell/DscResources/CONTRIBUTING.md

 ## Fixing an Issue
 Here's the general process of fixing an issue in the DSC Resource Kit:
 1. Pick out the issue you'd like to work on.
-2. Create a fork of the module that contains the issue.
+2. Create a fork of the repository that contains the issue.
 3. Clone your fork to your machine.
 4. Create a working branch where you can store your updates to the code.
 5. Make changes in your working branch to solve the issue.